-- (a) Pro forma information as of and for the three months ended November 30, 1997 includes the actual historical results of SPX as of and for the three months ended December 31, 1997 (the most current fiscal quarter end of SPX within 93 days of November 30, 1997) and the actual historical results of the Company as of and for the three months ended November 30, 1997. - (b) Pro forma information for the year ended August 31, 1997 includes the pro forma adjusted historical results of SPX for the twelve months ended September 30, 1997 (the most current fiscal twelve month period of SPX within 93 days of August 31, 1997) and the actual historical results of the Company for the year ended August 31, 1997.
-The pro forma adjusted historical results of SPX for the twelve months ended September 30, 1997 reflect SPX's February 1997 disposition of the Sealed Power division and its November 1996 disposition of the Hy-Lift division, as if such dispositions occurred on October 1, 1996.
+- (a) Pro forma information as of and for the six months ended February 28, 1998 includes the actual historical results of SPX as of and for the six months ended December 31, 1997 (the most current fiscal quarter end of SPX within 93 days of February 28, 1998) and the actual historical results of the Company as of and for the six months ended February 28, 1998. - (b) Pro forma information for the year ended August 31, 1997 includes the pro forma adjusted historical results of SPX for the twelve months ended June 30, 1997 (the most current fiscal twelve month period of SPX within 93 days of August 31, 1997) and the actual historical results of the Company for the year ended August 31, 1997.
+The pro forma adjusted historical results of SPX for the twelve months ended June 30, 1997 reflect SPX's February 1997 disposition of the Sealed Power division and its November 1996 disposition of the Hy-Lift division, as if such dispositions occurred on July 1, 1996.
 See "Pro Forma Adjusted Historical Financial Data of SPX," presented elsewhere herein. - (c) The pro forma condensed combined financial data do not give effect to any integration or restructuring costs, nor to any cost savings, that could result from the combination of the companies.

-The pro forma condensed combined financial data of SPX and the Company for the three months ended November 30, 1997 include special charges of \$110.0 recorded by SPX primarily to combine two divisions and to recognize reduced carrying value of certain assets resulting from the decision to combine the divisions and exit certain product lines.
+The pro forma condensed combined financial data of SPX and the Company for the six months ended February 28, 1998 include special charges of \$110.0 recorded by SPX primarily to combine two divisions and to recognize reduced carrying value of certain assets resulting from the decision to combine the divisions and exit certain product lines.
 See "Selected Historical Financial Data of SPX."

-The pro forma condensed combined financial data of SPX and the Company for the year ended August 31, 1997 include special charges and gains of \$304.0.
-The special charges and gains included a \$4.2 special charge recorded by SPX related to the combination of five divisions into two divisions, a \$6.5 special charge recorded by SPX of anticipated future legal costs associated with the ongoing litigation with Snap-on Incorporated, a \$67.8 write-off of goodwill recorded by SPX related to the acquisitions of Bear Automotive and Allen Testproducts, \$254.1 of repositioning and other special charges recorded by the Company related to facility realignments and rationalizations and other actions, and \$28.6 of gains from the sale of two divisions by the Company.
-See "Selected Historical Financial Data of SPX" and "Selected Historical Financial Data of the Company."
+The pro forma condensed combined financial data of SPX and the Company for the year ended August 31, 1997 include special charges and gains of \$307.2.
+The special charges and gains included a \$7.4 special charge recorded by SPX related to the combination of five divisions into two divisions, a \$6.5 special charge recorded by SPX of anticipated future legal costs associated with the ongoing litigation with Snap-on Incorporated, a \$67.8 write-off of goodwill recorded by SPX related to the acquisitions of Bear Automotive and Allen Testproducts, \$254.1 of repositioning and other special charges recorded by the Company related to facility realignments and rationalizations and other actions, and \$28.6 of gains from the sale of two divisions by the Company.
+See "Selected Historical Financial Data of SPX," and "Selected Historical Financial Data of the Company."

-- (d) Represents the historical quarterly cash dividend per share of SPX for the periods presented.
-In April of 1997, SPX eliminated its quarterly cash dividend and stated that future distributions to shareholders would be in the form of open market purchases of SPX Common Stock when deemed appropriate by management. - (e) FAS 128, "Earnings per Share," is a new pronouncement which was issued in February 1997, but not effective until after December 15, 1997.
-The new pronouncement established revised standards for calculating and reporting earnings per share.
-On a pro forma basis, if this standard was adopted for the periods presented, both basic and diluted income (loss) per share income (loss) would have been equal to primary income
+(d) Represents the historical quarterly cash dividend per share of SPX for the periods presented.
+In April 1997, SPX eliminated its quarterly cash dividend and stated that future distributions to shareholders would be in the form of open market purchases of SPX Common Stock when deemed appropriate by management.